CBSE Class 10th Exam Date:01 Jan' 26 - 14 Feb' 26

 The Central Board of Secondary Education (CBSE) Class 10 paper analysis is released after the exams.
-The detailed CBSE 10th Class exam analysis 2025 will be provided here.
-Students appearing for the CBSE 10th board exams 2025 can check the subject-wise CBSE exam analysis for all exam days.
+The detailed CBSE 10th Class exam analysis 2026 will be provided here after the exam.
+Students appearing for the CBSE 10th board exams 2026 can check the subject-wise CBSE exam analysis for all exam days.
 The CBSE Class 10 exam analysis contains information about the difficulty level, weightage given to each section, several questions, and other information about the exam.

 Using the CBSE paper analysis, students will know the expected CBSE score in any subject.
-Along with the CBSE exam analysis 2025 Class 10, the unofficial CBSE Class 10 answer key will also be released.
-The CBSE 10th board exams 2025 are being conducted between February 15 to March 18, 2025.
+Along with the CBSE exam analysis 2026 Class 10, the unofficial CBSE Class 10 answer key will also be released.
 Read the article to learn more about the CBSE Class 10 paper analysis, answer key, marks scheme, etc.

-The CBSE Class 10 Science question paper 2025 is considered to be of easy to moderate difficulty.
+The CBSE Class 10 Science question paper 2025 is considered easy to moderate in difficulty.
 The 10th science paper included an MCQ on balancing chemical equations and a question testing knowledge of metallurgy.
-For more details check the CBSE 10th Science exam analysis.
+For more details, check the CBSE 10th Science exam analysis.

 CBSE Class 10 Science Paper Analysis (by Deepika Sharma, HoD Science, Silverline Prestige School, Ghaziabad):